csfeeser/Python/challenges/astros.md

     Anatoly Ivanishin on the ISS
     Ivan Vagner on the ISS
     ```
-0. HOWEVER, you should be able to run this exact same script a year from now and that inevitably updated list of astronauts would still display correctly!
+0. **BONUS**- You should be able to run this exact same script a year from now and that inevitably updated list of astronauts would still display correctly!
 How?
 That's the challenge!

-0. Do not hard-code "ISS" into your output... who's to say what other spacecraft our astronauts may fly in someday?
+*Do not hard-code "ISS" into your output...* who's to say what other spacecraft our astronauts may fly in someday?